seanLimWeiRen/STF22_writeups/Web/BlogPost/Writeup.md

 ## Detailed Solution

-Upon visiting the website and clicking one "Login", we are greeted with a login page which gives us a link to register an account.
+Upon visiting the website and clicking the login button, we are greeted with a login page which gives us a link to register an account.

 ![1.png](images/1.png)